-Arthrograms involve two distinct steps; the injection process followed by diagnostic imaging of the joint.
-The joint may be injected using X-Ray or ultrasound guidance while lying down.
-The skin will be cleaned with antiseptic to prevent infection.
-The radiologist inserts a fine needle into the joint that your doctor has asked us to inject using an aseptic technique.
+Arthrograms involve two steps; the injection process followed by diagnostic imaging of the joint.
+The joint may be injected using x-ray or ultrasound guidance while lying down.
+The skin will be cleaned with antiseptic before the injection to prevent infection.
+The radiologist inserts a fine needle into the joint using an aseptic technique (strict infection control practices).
 The x-ray or ultrasound guides the placement of the needle safely and accurately into the correct position.

-A small amount of X-Ray contrast is usually injected into the joint to confirm that the needle is in the correct location.
+Usually, a small amount of x-ray contrast is injected into the joint to confirm the needle is in the correct location.

-For an MRI arthrogram, MR contrast (gadolinium) is injected to distend the joint.
-You are then moved to a MRI machine for your diagnostic scan.
+For an MRI arthrogram, MR contrast (Gadolinium) is injected to distend (inflate) the joint.
+You are then moved to an MRI machine for your diagnostic scan.